sam-paech/antislop-sampler/README.md

     ...
 ]
 ```
-- I discovered the sampler can squash an annoying habit of LLM writing: overuse of antitheses, e.g. `...not by x, but by y`, simply by downregulating the string `", not"`.
+- I discovered the sampler can squash an annoying habit of LLM writing: overuse of antitheses, e.g. `...not x, but y`, simply by downregulating the string `", not"`.
 Yay!
 I think there will be a lot of interesting life hacks to be found like this.
 - I've made some generate functions that you can import to deploy the sampler in your code:

 ### chat_antislop